Mike Epstein: Major leagues

 Epstein was first brought up for six games by the Baltimore Orioles in 1966, at the age of 23.
 After the Orioles tried in vain to convert him to the outfield (they already had Boog Powell at first base), they demoted him to Rochester again.
-The outspoken Epstein refused to report, going home to California instead.
-He was traded in May 1967 with Frank Bertaina to the Washington Senators for Pete Richert.
+The outspoken Epstein refused to report, going home to California and continuing his schooling instead.
+He was traded in May 1967 with Frank Bertaina to the Washington Senators for Pete Richert, going from one of the best organizations in baseball to one of the worst.
 Later that season, in his first at-bat against the Orioles, Epstein hit a grand slam.
-In 1968 he was 4th in the league in HBP (9).
+In 1968 he was fourth in the league in getting hit by pitches HBP (9).

 In 1969 with the Senators, in only 403 at bats Epstein hit 30 home runs (ninth in the American League), had 85 runs batted in (RBIs), and hit for a .278 batting average (and .347 with runners in scoring position) with an excellent .414 on-base percentage and .551 slugging percentage.
 He was fourth in the league in hit by pitch (10), and he hit a home run every 13.4 at bats.
 He was 25th in voting for the American League MVP.
-This was also the only year in which the reconstituted Senators finished above .500.
+This was also the only year in which the reconstituted Senators (now the Texas Rangers) finished above .500.

-In 1970 he was second in the league in being hit by a pitch (13), while hitting 20 home runs, and leading all AL first basemen in range factor (10.08).
+In 1970, he was second in the league in being hit by a pitch (13), while hitting 20 home runs, and leading all AL first basemen in range factor (10.08).
+In 1969-70, he was managed by Hall of Fame hitting great Ted Williams.
+In 1969, Williams made a special effort to instruct Epstein on how to improve as a hitter, with a focus on teaching Epstein to only swing at strikes.
+That year, Epstein had career highs in batting average, home runs, bases on balls, runs batted in, runs scored, on-base percentage, and slugging percentage.
+In only 18 more at-bats in 1969 than 1968, he had 17 more home runs, 33 more runs and 52 more RBIs; and his batting average increased from .234 to .278.
+In 1970, however, Epstein's hitting declined as his average against left-handed pitching fell considerably.